PipeWire/wireplumber/docs/rst/daemon/configuration/alsa.rst

    this setting here and optionally swap or reconfigure the channel positions.

    :Type: array of strings (example: ``["FL", "FR", "LFE", "FC", "RL", "RR"]``)

-.. describe:: api.alsa.use-chmap

-    Use the channel map as reported by the driver.
-This is disabled by default because it is often wrong and the ACP code handles this better.

-    :Type: boolean

-.. describe:: api.alsa.disable-mmap

-   Disable the use of mmap for the ALSA device.
-By default, PipeWire will access the memory of the device using mmap.
-This can be disabled and force the usage of the slower read and write access modes, in case the mmap support of the device is not working properly.

-   :Type: boolean

-.. describe:: channelmix.normalize

-   Normalize the channel volumes when mixing & resampling, making sure that the original 0 dB level is preserved so that nothing sounds wildly quieter/louder.
-This is disabled by default.

-   :Type: boolean

-.. describe:: channelmix.mix-lfe

-   Creates a "center" channel for X.0 recordings from the front stereo on X.1 setups and pushes some low-frequency/bass from the "center" of X.1 recordings into the front stereo on X.0 setups.
-This is disabled by default.

-   :Type: boolean

-.. describe:: monitor.channel-volumes

-   By default, the volume of the sink/source does not influence the volume on the monitor ports.
-Set this option to true to change this.
-PulseAudio has inconsistent behaviour regarding this option, it applies channel-volumes only when the sink/source is using software volumes.

-   :Type: boolean

-.. describe:: node.disabled

-   Disables the node.
-PipeWire will remove it from the list of the nodes.

-   :Type: boolean

 ALSA buffer properties
 ......................